Equidistribution of Hodge loci II: Introduction

 \begin{remarque} The above theorems are already interesting when $r=1$, for which they give the equidistribution of the Noether--Lefschetz locus.
 The case $r=q=1$ was treated by the first author in \cite{tayouequi}. \end{remarque}

-\begin{remarque} If the base $S$ of the variation of Hodge structure is a complex projective variety, one can apply Theorem \ref{main} to $\Omega=S$ and get a precise asymptotic estimate of the ``growth'' of the Noether--Lefschetz locus of $S$.
+\begin{remarque} If the base $S$ of the variation $\mathbb V$ is a complex projective variety, one can apply Theorem \ref{main} to $\Omega=S$ and get an asymptotic estimate of the ``growth'' of the Noether--Lefschetz locus of $S$.
 We conjecture that the same estimate holds when $S$ is quasi-projective of arbitrary dimension (which implies that $\int_S c_q(\mathcal F^2\cV)^r < +\infty$).
 The case $q=r=1$ has been settled in \cite{tayouequi}.
 One could hopefully obtain this global estimate by working with the cohomology of an appropriate compactification of $\Gamma \backslash G/K$.
 This raises more general questions that are beyond the scope of this paper. \end{remarque}

 \Cref{main} applies to families of algebraic varieties whenever one has a generic local Torelli theorem.
 This holds for families of abelian varieties, $K3$ surfaces, hyperkähler manifolds and for projective hypersurfaces by the general result of \cite{donagi}, which yields the following examples: